algobulls/pyalgotrading/docs/programexample.md

 The `initialize` method sets the `self.main_order` as an empty dictionary.
 This method is called at the start of every trading day.

-For instance, say you are submitting a backtesting job for 5 previous days starting at 10:30 everyday, then the `initialize` method will be called everyday for 5 days at 10:30.
+For instance, say you are submitting a backtesting job for 5 previous days starting at 10:30 every day, then the `initialize` method will be called every day for 5 days at 10:30.

 Now add the two static methods, `name` and `versions_supprted`.